pyflosic/pyflosic/INSTALL.md

 - Ubuntu 18.10 (Cosmic Cuttlefish)
 - Elementary OS 0.4.1 Lok

-(Older) implemenation on different operating systems (os) can be find in the INSTALL file.
+Another (older) implementation on different operating systems (OS) can be found in the INSTALL file.

 # PySCF installation